Enhancing the digital payment ecosystem

 Abstract

-Funded by FSD Africa, Strategic Impact Advisors (SIA) supported Norwegian Refugee Council (NRC) in reviewing the results of the GSMA Connectivity Needs and Usage Assessment (CoNUA) for White Nile and West Darfur in Sudan.
+Under the project, Strategic Impact Advisors (SIA) supported Norwegian Refugee Council (NRC) in reviewing the results of the GSMA Connectivity Needs and Usage Assessment (CoNUA) for White Nile and West Darfur in Sudan.
 SIA further undertook financial service provider mapping, analysed key barriers and opportunities for both supply and demand market actors, and provided revenue potential analysis.
-SIA and FSD Africa made presentations of the results to stakeholders in a workshop in Khartoum in May 2022.
-This session led to a better understanding of the challenges and opportunities in providing digital financial products to displaced populations specifically in West Darfur and White Nile.
+SIA made presentations of the results to stakeholders in a workshop in May 2022.
+These sessions led to a better understanding of the challenges and opportunities in providing digital financial products to displaced populations specifically in West Darfur and White Nile.
 The findings provide inputs to humanitarian and private sector actors on how they could drive digital payments to hard-to-reach communities in Sudan.

 Results

-• Increase awareness amongst stakeholders on the digital landscape in Sudan, especially for humanitarian players and private sector actors
+• Increase greater awareness with stakeholders on the digital landscape in Sudan, especially for humanitarian players and private sector actors

 • Drive engagement between actors to share lessons and experiences with the hope of driving strategic partnerships for delivery of digital financial services to the target population